KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
 7. Warning: No LICENSE file.
+8. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-RandomQuotes by Jacopo1891](https://github.com/Jacopo1891/MMM-RandomQuotes)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-RandomQuranAyah by slametps](https://github.com/slametps/MMM-RandomQuranAyah)

 1. Recommendation: Found `XMLHttpRequest` in file `jquery-3.1.1.min.js`: Replace it with built-in fetch.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-RandomYouTubePlayer by justjim1220](https://github.com/justjim1220/MMM-RandomYouTubePlayer)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-RBB-Weather by nkl-kst](https://github.com/nkl-kst/MMM-RBB-Weather)